quickdaffy/Feather/README.md

 Currently, we have the mod loading done (although it's not the best) and not much else.

 # UPDATE:
-A new PVP client featuring a modding system came out shortly after we started working on this.
+A new PVP client called "Feather" featuring a modding system came out shortly after we started working on this.
 It's interesting how unoriginal people can be.
 This project was primarily abandoned anyways.
 Kaimson is a clown.